 About 80% of the global ocean floor is still completely unknown or has not been measured in a modern way.
 Now the international maritime and scientific communities are grouping together to map the entire seabed of the Earth by 2030.

 Ocean Infinity, one of the exploration companies belonging to this community, has unveiled its operational fleet of robot ships.
 No human will be inside or outside this special fleet, which in a fit of bellicose optimism has been renamed "Armada".

 The GEBCO Seabed 2030 project was created to try to bridge the data gap on the Earth's seabed once and for all.
 He shared the different ways he plans to do it.
 One of these involves new technologies such as Ocean Infinity's fleet of ocean-going robot ships.
 The automatic boats have already been committed for commercial purposes e logistics.

 The company plans to transform the ocean information industry by relying on the latest technologies and the most powerful computers available.

 Ocean Infinity aims to use fully robotic systems for marine exploration.
 First of all to contain costs, with much fewer resources required and more capillarity.
-The environmental impact should also be reduced, providing a gigantic number of information compared to that collected to date by normal control vessels.
+The environmental impact should also be reduced, providing a gigantic amount of information compared to that collected to date by normal control vessels.

 Robot ships are equipped with sensors that can thoroughly explore the ocean floor.
 They can go down to 6000 meters below the surface.
 Not only that: according to Plunkett, Armada will not limit itself to exploring the bottom of the oceans.
-It will be able to inspect offshore wind farms, telecommunications cables and other human artifacts.
-The cruising speed will be about 12 knots (22 km per hour).
+It will be able to inspect offshore wind farms, telecommunication cables and other human artifacts.
+The cruising speed will be around 12 knots (22 km per hour).
 They will have a range of 3.700 to 5.000 nautical miles (5000 to 9000 kilometers).